This post was first published in February 2021 and updated in August 2022.

 Imagine for a moment that you are earning £50k a year, which puts you at the very top of the 20% tax bracket here in the UK.

-You start working away in your early 20s, put in four decades years of solid effort, and retire at some point in your 60s.
+You start working away in your early 20s, put in forty years of solid effort, and retire at some point in your 60s.

 It might (gasp!) even be a few years ahead of the statutory pension age.

 Your freedom-loving, FIRE-seeking alter ego wants no part of that.
 She decides to put the pedal to the metal, work twice as hard – but retire in 20 years instead of 40.